viperleed/viperleed/doc/content/basics/leed_and_leed_iv.rst

 to the precise position and vibrational amplitudes of each atom in the surface unit cell.

-In ViPErLEED, these calculations are performed by the viperleed calc Python package, which acts as a comprehensive wrapper and major feature extension to the established :term:`TensErLEED` program package.
+In ViPErLEED, these calculations are performed by the |calc| Python package, which acts as a comprehensive wrapper and major feature extension to the established :term:`TensErLEED` program package.
+Based on the input structure and the desired calculation parameters, ViPErLEED can calculate the |LEED-IV|
-Based on the input structure and the desired calculation parameters, ViPErLEED can calculate the |LEED-IV| spectra for a given surface structure (see also :ref:`reference calculation<ref-calc>`), compare these to experimental data (see also :ref:`R-factor calculation<r-factor_calculation>`), and perform a structure optimization (see :ref:`search<sec_search>`) using the :ref:`tensor LEED approach<tensor_leed>`.
+spectra for a given surface structure (see also :ref:`reference calculation<ref-calc>`), compare these to experimental data (see also :ref:`R-factor calculation<r-factor_calculation>`), and perform a structure optimization (see :ref:`search<sec_search>`) using the :ref:`tensor-LEED approach<tensor_leed>`.

 For computational details please have a look at the ViPErLEED paper (**TODO**) and the original work describing TensErLEED by Blum and Heinz